sechen12/Engineering_4_Notebook/README.md

 ```python
 servo1.angle = 180
 ```
 I also learned in terms of wiring, that the pin VBUS has 5V, and that's where the power of the servo pin should go.
+I used large portions of Elias Garcia's work in this assignment. https://github.com/egarcia28/Engineering_4_Notebook.

 ## **Crash_Avoidance_Accelerometer**